zachwill/flask-engine/README.md

 Just about everything is ready to go right out of the box -- including `QUnit` for JavaScript tests and a `tests` directory for Python's `unittest`.
-Also, I included a `style.less` file since I primarily only use the [Less app](http://incident57.com/less/) when writing stylesheets nowadays.
+Also, I included a `style.less` file since I primarily only use the [Less.app](http://incident57.com/less/) when writing stylesheets nowadays.

 Why should I use it?